 The low points for Malta and Switzerland capped the brutality of this system of revealing votes where artists are cued up to receive points, only to be embarrassed, if not humiliated, with low scores.
 It started at the bottom of the table where United Kingdom, Germany, Spain and Netherlands all got zero points from the public.
 The humiliation for the UK soon turned into an impromptu club zero.
-Curiously, it was the four of the automatic grand finalists while the other two were near the top waiting to hopefully be the winner.
+Curiously, it was four of the automatic grand finalists while the other two were near the top waiting to hopefully be the winner.

 Then the takedowns only intensified.
 San Marino in 18th place with 37 points from the jury were whacked with just 13 points from the public.
-Senhit was stunned.
+Senhit and Flo Rida were stunned.
 Then it was Belgium in 13th with 71 jury points hit with just 3 from the public, Portugal in 7th with 126 points whacked with 13, Bulgaria in 6th with 140 points smacked with 14, and then came Malta to receive the ultimate takedown.
 In third place with 208 jury points and one of the fan favourites, they were knocked senseless with just 47 points.
 I couldn’t stop laughing at the brutality on display.
 Of course, some songs got massive boosts, notably Finland with 218 points, Ukraine with 267, Iceland with 180 (and those points were nicely read out like a darts commentator calling a 180) and, finally, Italy with 318.
 A rough calculation suggested it was all over once France failed to overtake Italy, as typically there’s only three sets of big points of 250+ awarded, and we saw that already for Italy, France and Ukraine.
 Not to forget the 218 for Finland.

 The top 5 for the jury were Switzerland 267, France 248, Malta 208, Italy 206 and Iceland 198.